-Welcome to the information webpage of the Medical Imaging Department of the Royal Children's Hospital.
-The department's team consists of medical imaging technologists, nurses, clerical staff, radiologists, reception staff, and radiology assistants.
+Welcome to the information webpage of the Medical Imaging Department of The Royal Children's Hospital (RCH).
+The department's team consists of radiologists, medical imaging technologists, medical resonance technologist, nuclear medicine technologists, sonographers,

 The Medical Imaging Department is a specialised department that aims to provide the best possible medical imaging for children with minimal irradiation and discomfort.
 The imaging is performed with specialised paediatric techniques and modern equipment in the best possible surroundings.